Last Updated: 07/04/12 7:25pm

 We're into the final four minutes of the half, plus stoppages, and despite some wayward passing in the early stages, this has proved a gripping opening 45 minutes of football.

-Another long throw from Shotton almost undoes Wolves as the ball is flicked around before Shawcross tries to clip the ball into the back of the goal, but Hennessey shows wonderful reactions to just atch the effort out of the air.
+Another long throw from Shotton almost undoes Wolves as the ball is flicked around before Shawcross tries to clip the ball into the back of the goal, but Hennessey shows wonderful reactions to just snatch the effort out of the air.

 A free-kick is the result of that earlier bust up between Kightly and Etherington, and it's proved decisive here.
-The initally delivery is poor and doe't clear the wall, but the ball is floated back in where Peter Crouch controls with his chest to set up Robert Huth, who duly fires home on the volley to level matters at the Britannia Stadium.
+The initally delivery is poor and doesn't clear the wall, but the ball is floated back in where Peter Crouch controls with his chest to set up Robert Huth, who duly fires home on the volley to level matters at the Britannia Stadium.

 Some argy-bargy now between Kightly and Etherington who get into a bit of a shoving match, and it ends with both players picking up yellow cards.